MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

     * *\<active-directory-auth>* Specifies whether Microsoft Entra ID authentication is enabled on the PostreSQL server.
 Set to `Enabled`.

-    * `<sku-name>` &rarr; The name of the pricing tier and compute configuration, for example "Standard_D2s_v3".
+    * `<sku-name>`: The name of the pricing tier and compute configuration, for example "Standard_D2s_v3".
 For more information, see [Azure Database for PostgreSQL pricing][24].
 To list available SKUs, use `az postgres flexible-server list-skus --location <location>`.

-    * `<public-access>` &rarr; Use "0.0.0.0", which allows public access to the server from any Azure service, such as Container Apps.
+    * `<public-access>`: Use "0.0.0.0", which allows public access to the server from any Azure service, such as Container Apps.

     > [!NOTE]
     > If you plan on working the PostgreSQL server from your local workstation with tools, you'll need to add a firewall rule for your workstation's IP address with the [az postgres flexible-server firewall-rule create][28] command.